 -Choose items that are flat with easy to read bar codes.

 -Don’t try and guess which lines will be slow.
 There is always that person that has a ton of – coupons, pay with a check, or look for exact change.

-For more information about how we can assist you with developing these supplier selection strategies, please contact a SafeSourcing Customer Service Representative.
+Whether it’s correct signage, new equipment, SafeSourcing can provide you with all your service needs.
+For more information on how we can help you with your procurement needs or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.